awsk1994/Othello-AI/README.md

 # Othello_AI_minimax

+**Overview**

+This is an AI program that utilizes mini-max algorithm to play the game, Othello.
+It is written in Java.

 **NOTE BEFORE START:**
 1. In the folder, there is a ‘KautzPlayer’ folder.
 This is the default test class for our course.
 It just looks one head ahead - so it’s the dummy test class.